VigneshVSV/hololinked/doc/source/development_notes.rst

   general class/instance attributes, hold captured & computed data
 * methods can be used to issue commands to instruments like start and stop acquisition, connect/disconnect etc.
 * events can be used to push measured data, create alerts/alarms, inform availability of certain type of data etc.
-* Verb like URLs may be used for methods (acts like HTTP-RPC although ZeroMQ mediates this) & noun-like URLs are may be used for parameters and events.

-HTTP request methods may be mapped as follows:
+Verb like URLs may be used for methods (acts like HTTP-RPC although ZeroMQ mediates this) & noun-like URLs may be used for parameters and events.
+Further, HTTP request methods may be mapped as follows:

 .. list-table::
    :header-rows: 1